-We recently received a National Science Foundation Field Station and Marine Lab (FSML) planning grant (proposal available here).
-Development of a strategic plan is the primary objective of this grant so we hosted a team of external visiting scientists (October 4-6, 2017) to assist us in the process.
+We received a National Science Foundation Field Station and Marine Lab (FSML) planning grant (proposal available here) in 2017.
+Development of a strategic plan was the primary objective of this grant so we hosted a team of external visiting scientists (October 4-6, 2017) to assist us in the process.
 This Board of Visitors included Mark Ashton, Yale School of Forestry and Env.
 Studies; Brian Kloeppel, Western Carolina University; Bill Schuster, Black Rock Forest Consortium; Jennifer Seavey, UNH/Shoals Marine Laboratory; and Hilary Swain, Archbold Biological Station.

 As part of the visit, we hosted a one day research-focused workshop highlighting HRF and its 35 year history.
 After the workshop in Bath, there was a trip to HRF in Arrowsic for a tour.